 Overwatch hero ranking and ratings

-Here's the first version of our Season 10 tier list snapshot, updated for the month of May.
+Here's our Season 10 tier list snapshot, updated for the month of June.

 |Tier 4||Mei||Mei guide||Defense|